TrshPuppy/TrshPuppy.github.io/public/markdown-src/basic-buffer-overflow.md

 This is part II of my notes while working through [TsarSec's Course](https://taggartinstitute.org/courses/an-oral-history-of-binary-exploitation-defenses) on [binary-exploitation](https://github.com/TrshPuppy/obsidian-notes/blob/main/cybersecurity/TTPs/exploitation/binary-exploitation/buffer-overflow.md).
 You can find part I [here](https://trshpuppy.github.io/portfolio/writeups/binary-exploitation).

-# B&E Pt.
-2 Overflowing the Buffer
+# B&E II: Overflowing the Buffer

 Now that we have an idea of how the stack is manipulated during a program's runtime, we want to hijack the control flow in order to exploit the program.